-Revised: March 2024
+Revised: September 2024

-Thank you for your interest in St George's Prep School.
+Thank you for your interest in St George's School.
 We are an inclusive mainstream Independent school that welcomes pupils, staff and parents from many different cultures, faiths and backgrounds.
-Our class sizes are capped at 20, but we often elect to Prep this cap depending on the dynamics of a given class or year band.
-The Prep School is one form entry.
-As well as our qualified teachers, our teaching assistants support the delivery of the curriculum and are integral to the excellent pastoral care that the school provides.
+The Prep School is one form entry, where alongside our qualified teachers you will find qualified teaching assistants who support the delivery of the curriculum and are integral to the excellent pastoral care that the school provides.

 We have an active, qualified SENCo who ensures a high quality of provision is in place for pupils with additional needs.
 She works directly with our pupils, delivers essential training for staff on both quality first teaching strategies and on meeting the requirements of the Code of Practice; she supports planning of the day to day curriculum, as well as carefully planning individual and group interventions.
-Our SENCo is responsible for both Individual Provision Plans as well as Class Provision Plans.
-She provides invaluable assessment information and supports the Senior Leadership Team to monitor the progress of pupils with SEND.
+Our SENCo provides invaluable assessment information and supports the Senior Leadership Team to monitor the progress of pupils with SEND.

-We have an onsite Speech and Language Assistant who works under the guidance of a speech and language therapist; they work primarily with our pupils that hold Educational Health Care Plans; however, should you feel your child would benefit from assessment, advice for staff in the classroom or direct therapy, you should discuss this further at the point of application.
-If you already have information that applies to any communication and language needs, we ask that you submit this along with your registration form.
+We have an onsite speech and language therapy assistant who works under the supervision of a visiting speech and language therapist.
+They work in the main with our pupils that hold Educational Health Care Plans.
+Should you feel your child would benefit from assessment, advice for staff in the classroom or direct therapy, you should discuss this at the point of application.
+If you already have information that applies to any speech, language and communication needs, we ask that you submit this along with your registration form.